ND7996/PhD_Thesis/EVB/readme.md

 ## Preparation

-1. Reading the library file qoplsaa.lib from qtools
+1. Reading the library file from qtools **qoplsaa.lib**
-2. Reading the parameters file along with selenium parameters qoplsaa_all.prm
+2. Reading the parameters file along with selenium parameters **qoplsaa_all.prm**
-3. Preparing a new GPX.lib file which includes the library entries of those not present in the qoplsaa.lib
+3. Preparing a new **GPX.lib** file which includes the library entries of those not present in the qoplsaa.lib
    - Hydrogen peroxide , Selenol, Selenenic Acid, Selenolate ion and protonated glutamine
 4. Setting the sphere of water molecules around the selenium and cystiene boundary sphere 49:SG and 49:SE (residue number:residue type) and radius solvate 49:SG 25.
 49:SE 25. grid HOH

+/protein_stepwise/GPX6WT/mousecys/1-prep/prep5.inp

 ## Output